Biomedical Engineering, B.S.

 2

 Biomedical engineering-related general electives should be selected in accordance with the student’s long-term educational and career goals.
 Often, students use these credits for advanced work in math, science, and engineering.
 However, students may also select courses designed to broaden their education in areas such as liberal arts or business.
-In all cases the permission of the academic advisor and program coordinator is required.
+In all cases the permission of the program coordinator is required.
 Under no circumstances can prerequisite courses be used as general electives, e.g., Pre-Calculus (MATH 1400 Pre-Calculus (3 cr)) or The Process of Composition (ENGL 1500 The Process of Composition (3 cr)).

 Non-Course Requirements